-- 2.1 To enable the Council to divert waste from landfill and achieve high recycling and diversion rates a treatment plant must be procured in the shortest possible time.
+- 1.2 To enable the Council to divert waste from landfill and achieve high recycling and diversion rates a treatment plant must be procured in the shortest possible time.
 The report from the consultants, Deloittes, has suggested that the procurement process could be extended by several years, up to a total of four or five years, through the need to satisfy DEFRA when using PFI credits.
-The consultants have advised that the procurement process can be shortened to about 18 months by a direct procurement process handled in house but with the benefit of advice from consultants. - 2.2 The Council needs to have an assured outlet for residual waste, i.e. waste left after as much as possible of the recyclables and compostables have been taken out by the public and dealt with separately.
+The consultants have advised that the procurement process can be shortened to about 18 months by a direct procurement process handled in house but with the benefit of advice from consultants.
+At a recent meeting with DEFRA assurance was given by DEFRA that a PFI would not delay the procurement process.
+However to mitigate the risk to the Council it is recommended that a parallel procurement process of options including and excluding PFI should be followed until the situation becomes clearer. - 1.3 The Council needs to have an assured outlet for residual waste, i.e. waste left after as much as possible of the recyclables and compostables have been taken out by the public and dealt with separately.
 The residual waste needs to be treated to reduce that element of waste which produces methane when it is landfilled, that is reduce its bio-degradability, and meet the targets set by government.
 The council has been given allowances to landfill certain amounts of biodegradable waste.
 The allowances decrease annually and while the measures already put in place to divert biodegradable waste will enable Council to meet the allowances/targets until about 2008/09 new measures are needed to meet the allowances after that time.

-- 2.2 Derbyshire County Council faces the same issues and potentially needs access to or to procure a waste treatment plant in southern Derbyshire.
-It will therefore potentially improve the economics of the procurement process and the gate fee for the treatment process if the two authorities work together. - 2.3 The Council is approaching a crucial period in its management of the city's household and municipal waste.
+- 1.4 Derbyshire County Council faces the same issues and potentially needs access to or to procure a waste treatment plant in southern Derbyshire.
+It will therefore potentially improve the economics of the procurement process and the gate fee for the treatment process if the two authorities work together. - 1.5 The Council is approaching a crucial period in its management of the city's household and municipal waste.
 Although major strides have been made in the last few years in the expansion of recycling, new government regulations will require a further major investment to be made in the reduction of waste sent to landfill.
 This report considers the urgent need to develop further facilities.